ISSUIUC/ISS-PCB/CONTRIBUTING.md

   - This is the same method for all three component file types!
   - Replace all \ with / in file paths
   - **Careful!
 Depending on where your project is located you may need a different amoumt of `/../` in the file path**

+- ### **Library Table**

+  Every time you import a new custom library to a specific project you must save and push the following files or else your library and relative path won't be imported!

+   - `sym-lib-table`: Table of custom imported symbol libraries
+   - `fp-lib-table`: Table of custom imported footprint libraries
+   - `fp-info-cache`: GARBAGE!
+DO NOT PUSH THIS.
+It's a local cache of your libraries for faster loading on your PC.
+It's safe to delete but will be regenerated.

 Below is a good example with a relative path and a bad example with a user specific path.
 The steps to import a library are also shown.
 Navigating to this window by following the "Accessing Settings" section.